Caterina Ranieri

 Attorney

-Caterina’s dual citizenship journey began back in 2010 when she first discovered her eligibility to be recognized as a citizen of Italy.
-Caterina’s mother came to the United States in 1958 when she was just 17 years old.
-She worked tirelessly, eventually becoming a US citizen in 1963, before returning to Davoli (CZ), Italy, in 1964 to marry Caterina’s father.
-Six months before Caterina and her twin brother, Vincenzo’s birth, her parents arrived in the United States, marking the beginning of Caterina’s unique story.
+Caterina’s journey toward Italian citizenship began in 2010, when she discovered she was eligible to be recognized as an Italian citizen.
+Her mother Anna, born in Italy, immigrated to the United States in 1958 at the age of 17.
+After working tirelessly, Anna became a U.S. citizen in 1963, then returned to Davoli (CZ), Italy, in 1964 to marry Caterina’s father, Giuseppe.
+Six months before the birth of Caterina and her twin brother, Vincenzo, the couple returned to the U.S.—marking the start of Caterina’s unique transatlantic story.

-Caterina’s Italian-born mother had already become an American citizen by the time Caterina was born, which initially seemed to preclude her from pursuing Italian citizenship.
-However, her father had not yet become a US citizen at the time of her birth, opening the door for her eligibility through jure sanguinis with Italy.
+Because her mother had already naturalized as a U.S. citizen by the time Caterina was born, it initially seemed she wouldn’t qualify for Italian citizenship.
+However, her father had not yet become a U.S. citizen at the time of her birth, allowing Caterina to pursue citizenship through jure sanguinis—the right of blood.

-Caterina’s story has also been published in the National Italian American Bar Association, of which she is a proud member.
+Her story was proudly featured by the National Italian American Bar Association, where she is an active member.